CuriousCI/university/book/algorithms/recurrence-equations.md

 ### Where not to apply it?

-In the following example, the main method cannot be applied.
+In the following examples, the main method cannot be applied.

+#### Ex 1

 \\[
 \begin{equation}